unforgiven-development/DueVGA/extras/README.txt

 SDCard
 ------
-This directory contains instructions on how to use DueVGA in colour mode together with the SdFat library.
+This directory contains instructions on how to use DueVGA in color mode together with the SdFat library.